-- Financial Aid Satisfactory Academic Progress Appeal: Students who have been placed on Financial Aid suspension will be allowed to appeal their suspension.
+- Financial Aid Satisfactory Academic Progress Appeal: Students who have been placed on Financial Aid suspension (unsatisfactory status) will be allowed to appeal their suspension.
 The appeal must include the following to be considered:

 - Reason why they failed to maintain Satisfactory Academic Progress.